SKAHP/One-Engi/holeman.md

 JOHNSON: You say you covered Warren, until you picked up Truman the last day or two.
 What impressed you as to their styles, or did anything kind of strike you at the time as to whether Truman had a chance to win that election?

 HOLEMAN: Nobody thought Truman had a chance.
 Otherwise I wouldn't have been on that train.
-They'd have had a real honest to god hard-working reporter, see.
+They'd have had a **real honest to god hard-working reporte**r, see.
 One of the big guys.
 I'll tell you what happened.
 We got to St. Louis.
 It was a Saturday, and the custom was for the White House to put out excerpts, you know, two or three new paragraphs that the President was going to use in a regular speech, so he could put a new top on it for Sunday papers.
 All right, this is Saturday; the subject, I forget what it was, something pretty mundane.
 Anyway, we get into the hall and Truman tears the damn speech up and lights into my publishers.
 I mean the McCormick-Patterson axis, you know.

-JOHNSON: Oh, you were a McCormick paper?
+JOHNSON: °°Oh, you were a McCormick paper?

 \[20\]